jeffpar/pcjs.v1/README.md

 + A smattering of [PCjs](docs/pcjs/) and [C1Pjs](docs/c1pjs/) documentation, along with [blog posts](blog/), related [publications](pubs/) and more

 The bundled web server is not strictly required.
 Any web server (Node, Apache, Nginx, etc) that can serve the necessary JavaScript files to your browser will work.
-However, instructions for doing that are beyond the scope of this document (see future document).
+However, instructions for doing that are beyond the scope of this introduction.

 In fact, you can run PCjs simulations without a web server at all, using the "file:" protocol instead of "http:".
-However, most of the machine configurations require additional resource files (ROMs, disk images, etc), which are included in the project, but unless all the resource files are moved into a single directory, your browser will probably be unable to load all of them, due to security restrictions.
+However, most of the machine configurations require additional resource files (ROMs, disk images, etc), which are included in the project, but unless all the resource files are moved into a single directory (as they are in these [Demos]((/docs/pcjs/demos/), your browser will probably be unable to load all of them, due to security restrictions.
 Using the bundled web server is the preferred solution.

 Aside from the [PCjs](my_modules/pcjs-client/lib/) and [C1Pjs](my_modules/c1pjs-client/lib/) applications, [DiskDump](my_modules/diskdump/) is another important module.
 Originally created to dump existing disk images as JSON,